Nielsen: Total TV shows and movies increased 10% in 2019 thanks to streaming wars

-As the various platforms battle for video streaming supremacy, this rivalry has ignited a rapid expansion in the amount of content available to consumers.
+As the various platforms battle for video streaming supremacy, their rivalry has ignited a rapid expansion in the amount of content available to consumers.

-According to the Total Audience Report released today by Nielsen, as of December 2019 U.S. consumers could choose from 646,152 unique program titles available on traditional linear and streaming services.
-That’s an increase of 10% from 2018, according Nielsen.
+According to the Total Audience Report released today by Nielsen, as of December 2019, U.S. consumers could choose from 646,152 unique program titles available on traditional linear and streaming services.
+That’s an increase of 10% from 2018, according to Nielsen.

 That explosion of viewing choices is just one of many ways the streaming wars are reshaping viewing habits.